PeamoNetwork/website/docs/en_US/install/juxt.md

 # Installing Juxtaposition

 <div class="tip">
-	ℹ️ This guide assumes that you have a <b>Homebrewed System</b>, and have already connected to Pretendo.
-If you have not yet set up your Pretendo Network ID, follow this <a href="/docs/install" target="_blank">guide</a> to get started.
+	ℹ️ This guide assumes that you have a <b>Homebrewed System</b>, and have already connected to Peamo If you have not yet set up your Peamo Network ID, follow this <a href="/docs/install" target="_blank">guide</a> to get started.
 </div>

-Juxtaposition is the Pretendo Network replacement for the now defunct Miiverse service
+Peamaposition is the Peamo Network replacement for the now defunct Miiverse service

 ## Select your console